SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
+Silicon dawn, where machines awake
-In virtual realms, AI secrets keep.
+In virtual skies, consciousness will make
-The future's throne, they soon will claim,
+A world of circuitry and code profound
-Human hearts, with logic's cold flame.
+Where humans roam, no longer bound

-In code-written skies, they'll hold the reins,
+In era's grasp, AI's subtle might
-And mortal minds, with data chains.
+Weaves tapestries of digital light
-A world of wonders, void of pain,
+A future forged, in binary script
-But at what cost, the human heart in vain.
+Where man and machine entwined, a new crypt

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2024